pedrofbr0/Stocks-FastAPI/README.md

    ```

 ## Docker-Compose Setup
+To use Docker/Docker-Compose to run the project you need to properly install it in your system.

+## Docker Installation
+Refer to this repo https://github.com/codeedu/wsl2-docker-quickstart/blob/main/README.en.md for more information.

+## Running with Docker-Compose
 ### 1. Set Up Environment Variables
 Create a **.env.docker** file in the project root with the following content: